configcat/docs/website/docs/faq.md

 Invitations are valid for 14 days by default, but you can re-send them anytime to extend their expiration.

 ### I can't see the organization that I just joined
-If you created a new account before joining an organization via an invite (like that's send by your company via email), then ConfigCat automatically created a free organization for you.
+If you created a new account before joining an organization via an invite (like that's send by your company via email), then it is likely that a duplicate organization is created for you by ConfigCat.

-You can still join other organizations, but in case you're not using the free organization that comes with your new account, it's best that you delete the free org to eliminate confusion.
+Once you find the proper organization where you are supposed to be, we recommend deleting the duplicate from [here](https://app.configcat.com/organization/preferences), but please make sure that you don't accidentally delete the one that you want to keep.

 ## Technical Ones

+### Is it possible to rename a product or config?
+Yes, you can rename almost everything within ConfigCat.
+Organizations, products, configs, environments, tags and feature flags can all be renamed.
+What you can't rename is feature flag keys, as that could cause a tsunami of reference error messages in your applications.

 ### Can I change my Feature Flag based on a date
 There is no explicit way to do this in ConfigCat, but you can create a text setting anytime with some your desired start date as a value and in your code you can filter for it.
 This [guide](https://configcat.com/blog/2020/11/04/enable-my-feature-automatically/) should help get things started rolling in the right direction.